-RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. in the Company's Corporate Governance Policies, which are available on the Company's website. (b) The Board undertook a formal performance evaluation during the financial year the results of which were tabled and reviewed at the Remuneration and Nomination Committee and Board level.
-In addition, given the small size of the Board, the Chair maintained open and honest communication with all Board members and Committee Chairs throughout the year.
+RECOMMENDATIONS (4 TH EDITION) COMPLY EXPLANATION (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period. in the Company's Corporate Governance Policies, which are available on the Company's website. (b) Given the small size of the Board and executive team, the Chairman maintained open and honest communication with all Board members and senior executives throughout the year.
+The Chairman was responsible for evaluation of the Board and its members on an informal and as required basis throughout the financial year.
+Whilst no formal performance evaluations in respect of the Board and individual Directors was undertaken during the past financial year, the performance of the Board and the Directors was regularly assessed by the Chairman and any appropriate feedback provided, as required.
 Recommendation 1.7 A listed entity should: (a) have and disclose a process for evaluating the performance of its senior executives at least once every reporting period; and (b) disclose for each reporting period whether a performance evaluation has been undertaken in accordance with that process during or in respect of that period.
-YES (a) The Company's Board with assistance from the Remuneration Nomination Committee review and approve the performance of senior executives as well as any policies concerned with the remuneration of employees.
+YES (a) The Company's Board with assistance from the Remuneration Nomination Committee, if applicable, review and approve the performance of senior executives as well as any policies concerned with the remuneration of employees.
 In addition, the Company's Board with the advice and assistance of the Remuneration and Nomination Committee, review and approve the remuneration of senior executives, having regard to their performance.
 The process of performance evaluation is set out in the Company's Corporate Governance Policies, which are available on the Company's website. (b) The Company has completed performance evaluations in respect of the senior executives for the past financial year in accordance with the applicable processes.
-Principle 2: Structure the Board to be effective and add value Recommendation 2.1 The board of a listed entity should: (a) have a nomination committee which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and YES The Company currently has a Remuneration and Nomination Committee.
-The Company's Remuneration and Nomination Committee Charter provides for the creation of a Remuneration and Nomination Committee with at least three members, a majority of whom are independent Directors, and which must be chaired by an independent Director.
-The Committee comprises three independent Non-executive Directors, Peter Mansell (chair of the Committee and chair of the Board) with independent Non-executive Directors Keith Jones and Mark Wheatley as members of the Committee.
-The number of times the committee met during the last financial year, and the individual attendances of the members, are disclosed in the Annual Report.
+Principle 2: Structure the Board to be effective and add value Recommendation 2.1 The board of a listed entity should: (a) have a nomination committee which: YES The Company's Remuneration and Nomination Committee Charter provides for the creation of a Remuneration and Nomination Committee with at least three members, a majority of whom are independent Directors, and which must be chaired by an independent Director.
+(1) has at least three members, a majority of whom are independent directors; and The Company had a Remuneration and Nomination Committee for part of the financial year.
+(2) is chaired by an independent director,and disclose:(3) the charter of the committee; When operational, the Committee comprised three independent Non-executive Directors, Peter Mansell (chair of the Committee and chair of the Board) with independent Non-executive Directors Keith Jones and Mark Wheatley as members of the Committee.
+(4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or The number of times the committee met during the last financial year, and the individual attendances of the members, are disclosed in the Annual Report.
+Following the resignations of Mark Wheatley and David Quinlivan on 28 September 2022 and Keith Jones on 30 September 2022 and given the size and composition of the current Board, the Board resolved to act as the Remuneration